 - Have a dance party at home.
 There’s no need to take your child to a ballet lesson to let them enjoy dancing.
 It’s possible to throw all kinds of different themed dance parties at home, and you can even incorporate props like costumes or secondhand clothes to make the party even more fun.
 Organising a dance party when ADHD kids seem particularly restless or full of excess energy can help them burn off their bounciness in an enjoyable and controlled way.

-There are other ways to incorporate music into household activities such as chores or playtime to help keep ADHD children engaged on a sensory level while also increasing their focus.
+There are other ways to incorporate music into household activities such as household chores or playtime to help keep ADHD children engaged on a sensory level while also increasing their focus.
 Music has been shown to positively affect mental health for all people, not just those with ADHD, so incorporating it into a household routine can be great for everyone involved.

 Indoor Snowball Fights and Pillow Fights Are Addictive Games for ADHD Children